The Faroes cruel whale and dolphin slaughter

 Whale meat and public health

-On 26 November 2008, the Chief Medical Officer in the Faroes, Dr Høgni Debes Joensen, together with Dr Pál Weihe of the Department of Public and Occupational Health, issued a joint press statement with a recommendation that the meat and blubber of pilot whales was no longer fit for human consumption because of the high levels of mercury and other toxins that accumulate in the meat and organs of the whales and a comparatively high incidence of Parkinson’s disease in the Faroes.
+On 26 November 2008, the Chief Medical Officer in the Faroes, Dr Høgni Debes Joensen, together with Dr Pál Weihe of the Department of Public and Occupational Health, issued a joint press statement with a recommendation that the meat and blubber of pilot whales was no longer fit for human consumption because of the high levels of mercury and other toxins that accumulate in the meat and organs of the whales and a comparatively high incidence of Parkinson’s disease, diabetes and other serious health issues in the Faroes linked to these contaminants.

-The Faroes Health Authority had previously recommended that consumption of whale meat be limited to no more than twice a month, with women advised to avoid it altogether if they plan to have children.
+The Faroes Food and Veterinary Agency has recently recommended that consumption of whale meat be limited to no more than once a month, with women advised to avoid it altogether if they plan to have children or are pregnant or breast-feeding.
+These toxins are also known to harm the nervous and imune system development of children.
 This is because of the toxic contaminants that accumulate in the whales bodies through the food chain.
 These contaminants include mercury in the flesh, liver and kidneys and polychlorinated-biphenyls (PCB’s) in the blubber.
 PCB’s are highly toxic industrial compounds linked to damage to the immune system and reproductive failure.
 Although subject to a voluntary manufacturing ban since 1977, some countries still produce them (see our environmental briefing section for further in information).

-Campaign Whale has called upon the IWC to conduct urgent research into the serious health threats to people that eat whale products because they are increasingly contaminated with dangerous levels of toxic pollutants that accumulate in the whales through the food chain.
-Recently the IWC passed a resolution calling for the Commission and the World Health Organisation to co-operate on the issue.
+Campaign Whale has called upon the International Whaling Commission (IWC) to collaborate with the UN World Health Organisation (WHO) to investigate the serious health threats to people that eat whale products that are increasingly contaminated with dangerous levels of toxic pollutants that accumulate in the whales through the food chain.

 1) Write to the Faroes’ Prime Minister and the Danish Embassy